Berlin | Travel Guide

 Now you've got an idea of the lay of the land, lets take a look at how to get around.

 Firstly, we cant but help mention again just how good the Berlin transport system is.
 Berlin is served by ten underground lines, eight of which also run at night.
 The tram network is made up of 22 routes, with nine operating around the clock.
 And of 154 bus routes, 17 travel their usual routes at night in addition to the 62 dedicated night bus lines particularly catering to the needs of night-time travellers.
-You find a really helpful map of the Berlin transport network with a useful journey planner here for you.
+You find a really helpful map of the Berlin transport network with this useful journey planner.

 - Berlin is divided into three tariff zones: A, B and C.